umr-ds/maci-docker-compose/README.md

 - _MACI_Backend_ running the management framework based on .Net
 - _Jupyter-Notebook_ for analyzing experiments
-- _Mininet-Worker_ to run experiments (multiple instances can be started, however, be aware of side effects when executing parallel network experiments on the same host)
+- _*-Worker_ to run experiments (multiple instances can be started, however, be aware of side effects when executing parallel network experiments on the same host).

 ## Getting Started
 ### Setup Docker